FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 `flush_io_errs` are the number of failed writes with the *FLUSH* flag set.
 Flushing is a method of forcing a particular order between write requests, that is crucial for implementing crash consistency.
 In the case of btrfs, all metadata blocks **MUST** be permanently stored on the block device before the superblock is written.\
 `corruption_errs` show up if a block checksum is mismatched or a corrupted metadata header is found.\
-`generation_errs` occur when the block generateion does not match the expected value.
+`generation_errs` occur when the block generation does not match the expected value.

 These errors are kept in a persistent record.
 The current values are printed at mount time and updated during filesystem lifetime or from a scrub run.